princekeshri22/passwordgen/README.md

 This program is written in Python3 that's why you need to have Python3 installed.

+Install git to clone this repo

+Guide:-
+cd passwordgen

+pip install -r .\requirement.txt

-To run it:- python pwdgen.py
+python pwdgen.py

 To see the password stored:-